Tableau vs Panely

 |---|---|---|

-| Time to first dashboard | Minutes after upload + prompt | Often longer due to build and setup effort |
+| Time to first dashboard | Minutes from upload + prompt | Often longer due to implementation/setup work |

-| Best starting data source | CSV, Excel, and report exports | Warehouse-connected BI workflows |
+| Best starting point | CSV, Excel, JSON, and business exports | Warehouse-first BI environments |

-| Shareability | Link sharing built for stakeholder review | Strong, but usually tied to existing BI stack |
+| Stakeholder sharing | Immediate shareable links | Strong, often tied to BI stack conventions |

 When Panely is the better fit